-Michael Williams ’82, a wrestler as an undergraduate student at Cal and the current vice chair of the UC Berkeley Foundation, is serving as Interim Director of Athletics, a role he began in July 2014.
+Michael Williams ’82, a wrestler as an undergraduate student at Cal and the current vice chair of the UC Berkeley Foundation, is the former Director of Athletics at UC Berkeley.

 Williams was elected to the UC Berkeley Foundation Board of Trustees in 2007 and joined the Foundation’s Executive Committee in 2009.
 He is also on the advisory boards of the UC Berkeley Division of Equity and Inclusion, the Haas Socially Responsible Investment Fund, Bronze Investments and several nonprofit boards, including the California Heritage Trust.

 Additionally, Williams is an active member of the Chancellor’s Task Force on Academics and Athletics, which plans to issue a report in the fall on campus policies and practices; the role of coaches, administrators and faculty; and issues related to academic expectations and the student-athlete experience on the Berkeley campus.